Cultivating Community Healthy Food Access Program

 beth@wello.org

 With a waiting list of partners and requests for expansion, the program continues to grow, engaging the Oneida Nation and collaborating with regional stakeholders for broader impact.
 Wello, the lead organization, employs data management tools, ARC-GIS mapping, and established communication strategies to track, report, and disseminate project outcomes.
-The initiative's success and sustainability efforts will extend beyond the 2024 season through collaborations with stakeholders like the Wisconsin Farmers Union.
+The initiative's success and sustainability efforts extend beyond the 2024 season through collaborations with stakeholders like the Wisconsin Farmers Union.

 PARTNERS